Transfer-on-Death Deeds in Oregon—A Simple Way to Keep Real Estate Out of Probate

 Bottom Line

 An Oregon transfer-on-death deed is a powerful, low-cost way to keep real estate out of probate — especially for Oregonians with straightforward situations and a single property to pass.
-But like any legal tool, it works best when used in the right context, with full awareness of how it interacts with the rest of your estate plan.
+But like any legal tool, it works best when used in the right context, prepared correctly, and coordinated with the rest of your estate plan.

 This post is for general informational purposes only and does not constitute legal advice.
 Estate planning law is specific to individual circumstances.
 Contact a licensed Oregon estate planning attorney to discuss your situation.